Thousands of pet dogs and cats taken by researchers every year

-The story of a dog named Royal is a disturbing example of what could happen to companion animals.
-Royal was a loved, elderly dog who lived his entire life with his human companion, Laurie Bishop.
+The story of Royal is a disturbing example of what could happen to companion animals.
+Royal was a much loved, elderly dog who lived his entire life with his human companion, Laurie Bishop.
 One sad day, Royal wandered off his property.
 Someone found him and took him to the local pound, thinking this friendly dog would be safe and even expressed an interest in adopting him.
-Instead, the pound sold him, illegally, to a research facility.
+Instead, the pound sold him to a research facility.

-Quebec and Ontario are the largest users of dogs and cats for experimental purposes.
-Please help us amend the Animals for Research Act to ban the use of lost pets from Ontario municipal pounds and shelters from animal experimentation and to ban the import of lost, stray or abandoned pets for experimentation from Quebec and other provinces in Canada.
+Ontario is one of the largest users of dogs and cats for experimental purposes.
+Please help us amend the Animals for Research Act to ban the use of lost pets from Ontario municipal pounds and shelters from animal experimentation and to ban the import of pet dogs and cats for experimentation from outside Ontario.

 How You Can Help

 The foundation of a winning campaign is sound planning and preparation, starting with budgeting.
 Please take the time to give serious consideration to becoming a donor.

 Educate yourself and protect your pets

 i) Make sure that your pets wear identification and that their microchip information is current.

 ii) Know where lost pets are sheltered in your community and how long you have to reclaim them before they are put up for adoption, sold to research or euthanized.

 Contact the Premier and speak out!

-We need to keep the pressure on the Honourable Kathleen Wynne, Premier of Ontario, and the Honourable Philippe Couillard, Premier of Quebec, to bring in legislation banning the use of lost pets in research.
-So please, mail and call them.
+We need to keep the pressure on the Honourable Kathleen Wynne, Premier of Ontario, to bring in legislation banning the use of lost pets in research.
+So please, mail and call her.
 Hand-written letters are best but you can also print our petition to Premier Kathleen Wynne or use our form below.

 Premier of Ontario